 Yes beloved, allow yourself this wonderful grace, this divine mercy; to station yourself in God’s presence, and to begin “singing and praising.”
 And then, “stand and see the salvation of the Lord on your behalf” as He routes the enemy.

-Yes, God has vanquished the enemy, praise vanquishes the enemy, and here you are, still “singing and praising” in your Abba Father’s precious presence, even as He takes care of you.
+Yes, God has vanquished the enemy.
+Praising God vanquishes the enemy. and here you are, still “singing and praising” in your Abba Father’s precious presence, even as He takes care of you.

 Never forget, if you ever feel “powerless before this great multitude,” this is not the whole truth.
-As beloved children of God and priests ministering to our Lord (Acts 13:2, 1 Peter 2:9), let us gather in His presence, always, to minister to Him and to allow our gracious God to be strong on our behalf, to deliver us in His love while He routes the enemy.
+As beloved children of God and priests ministering to our Lord (Acts 13:2, 1 Peter 2:9), let us gather in His presence, always, to minister to Him and to allow our gracious God to be strong on our behalf, to deliver us in His love while He routes the enemy on our behalf.
 Oh bless His holy name!
 Hallelujah!